jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_alarm_network_percentagebandwidth.md

 * Upgrading the network subsystem to a faster technology.
 * Adding an additional network card to the machine and configuring the system to utilize it.

-{% include tip.html content="If there are multiple network cards on the target system, you can right-click the gauge and select **Select network card** to choose which one you want to display." %}
+{% include tip.html content="If there are multiple network cards on the monitored Windows Server, you can right-click the gauge and select **Select network card** to choose which one you want to display." %}

-{% include note.html content="You can configure this alarm to ignore certain values.
-See *Configure an Alarm to Ignore Certain Values* in the online help for more information." %}
+{% include note.html content="You can configure this alarm to ignore certain values." %}